His bill will hold more than his belican,

 - In the Halo series, the UNSC sort-of invokes this trope.
 Their main dropship is called the Pelican, and it can deliver troops, supplies, or even Scorpion tanks!
 It can also serve as a gunship, as it is armed with a 70mm autocannon and can be equipped with missile launchers or a Spartan Laser to dish out Death from Above.

 - Pelipper is a pelican described in the Pokedex as "a flying transporter that carries small Pokemon and eggs to safety in its bill", and is sometime nicknamed the "messenger of the skies".
+Additionally, you can use one to ferry you about both in the air and the seas by teaching it the Fly and/or Surf HM, though this is a subversion as the animations for this present you as riding on its back rather than in its beak.

 - In the Pokémon Mystery Dungeon sub-series, the Pelippers are delivering the rescue missions directly to the player's house.
 They also have a Post Office shaped like a giant Pelipper where the player can receive SOS messages from other players in difficulty.